MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Snapping to two zones by hovering the edges

-If two zones are adjacent, a window can be snapped to the sum of their area (rounded to the minimum rectangle that contains both).
+If two zones are adjacent, you can snap a window to the sum of their area (rounded to the minimum rectangle that contains both).
 When the mouse cursor is near the common edge of two zones, both zones are activated simultaneously, allowing you to drop the window into both zones.

-### Snapping to multiple zones with the mouse + keyboard
+### Snapping to multiple zones with the mouse and keyboard

 Drag the window until one zone is activated, then press and hold the <kbd>Control</kbd> key while dragging the window to select multiple zones.